rantahar/introduction-to-mpi/intro.md

   Open terminal and type `mpirun --version`
 - Check the [installation instructions](setup) for a guide to install MPI on your laptop.
+- We want everybody to be comfortable, please point out problems.
+- We will have both longer breaks and shorter breaks between lessons parts.
+- Presentation of instructors and helpers.

+#### For online workshops

+- Instructor gives a tour of Zoom.
+- Announce that Zoom chat can be used for questions but that the content will be deleted afterwards.
+- We will use a hackmd for questions/notes/links that we want to keep.
+- We will neither record the session, nor archive the chat.
+- Instructor gives a tour of hackmd which contains a list of participants' initials.
+- Ice-breaker: ask participants to use their real name on Zoom, roll-call for participants to write their name in the hackmd, their experience with HPC, instructor writes the first line to show what we expect here and also explains how hackpads work.

 ### About PDC